 These indicators of stiffness in the spine are crude, yet indicators for a person to be screened for spinal arthritis.
-Be aware, similar to most degenerative diseases, by the time symptoms arise, the problem is usually advanced.
-Therefore it’s wise to be periodically screen regardless of symptoms.
+Be aware that, similar to most degenerative diseases, by the time symptoms arise, the problem is usually advanced.
+Therefore it’s wise to be periodically screened regardless of symptoms.

 Why does early onset arthritis occur?

 The most common causes of early-onset arthritis of the spine are the following: